 |Stasis Eczema||The appearance is of scaling, open sores or itchy, reddish skin.
 Other symptoms include calf pain and swollen legs.
 This skin condition is normally develops in people with poor blood circulation, most commonly in the lower limbs.
 Pregnant women and overweight adults have a higher chance of developing this skin disease.|

-To cleanse the affected area and to remove whatever irritant is currently causing the irritation through contact, it is recommended that you use mild nourishing soaps, or synthetic soap substitutes.
-Do not use harsh soaps as these may cause further inflammation on sensitive skin.
+To cleanse the affected area and to remove whatever irritant is currently causing the irritation through contact, it is recommended that you use mild nourishing soaps or synthetic soap substitutes.
+Do not use harsh soaps, as these may cause further inflammation on sensitive skin.

-Moisturizers must be used daily to build the protective skin barrier and reduce the chance of developing eczema.
-Moisturisers hydrate the skin and reduce itch, so you wouldn’t be tempted to scratch the affected area.
+Moisturisers must be used daily to build a protective skin barrier and reduce the chance of developing eczema.
+Moisturisers also hydrate the skin and reduce itch, so you wouldn’t be tempted to scratch the affected area.
 Anti-itch medication in the form of anti-histamines can also be given to reduce the itch.
 Occasionally, a course of antibiotics is required if there is any evidence of skin infection.
 These antibiotics are usually taken orally and you must complete the course for them to be effective and long-lasting.

 In very severe or extensive cases of eczema, oral steroids may be given.
 Phototherapy (UV light) is another treatment option in Singapore for extensive eczema – should eczema cover a large surface of the skin such as the torso or limbs.
 In some cases, oral immunosuppressive therapy with drugs, such as cyclosporine, azathioprine or methotrexate may have to be considered by the dermatologist.
 These eczema treatments are usually prescribed only in severe cases.